MomenMushtaha/RISK/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the project's style guidelines and includes appropriate documentation.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/MomenMushtaha/RISK/blob/main/LICENSE) file for more details.